On dynamically convex contact manifolds and filtered symplectic homology: Symplectic capacities of periodic dynamically convex Liouville domains

 \subsection{Acknowledgement}

-The authors would like to thank Otto van Koert for helpful comments.
+The authors would like to thank Oleg Lazarev, Otto van Koert and the anonymous referee for helpful comments.
 Myeonggi Kwon was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. NRF-2021R1F1A1060118).
 Takahiro Oba was supported by JSPS KAKENHI Grant Numbers 20K22306, 22K13913.